GPflow/GPflow/README.md

 - Using `pip`:

-  - latest `develop` version:
+  - latest GitHub `develop` version:
     ```bash
     pip install git+https://github.com/GPflow/GPflow.git@develop#egg=gpflow
     ```
-    (this will automatically install all required dependencies).
+    This will automatically install all required dependencies.
+(Note: as of January 2020, PyPI only has tensorflow 2.x for python 3.6 and 3.7, not for python 3.8, which is the latest release and the Anaconda default.)

-  - latest PyPI package: currently not recommended (the latest version released on PyPI is 2.0.0rc1; this release candidate is missing several bugfixes and improvements, and does not support _TensorFlow_ 2.1) but you can install it as follows:
+  - latest GPflow PyPI package: currently not recommended (the latest version released on PyPI is 2.0.0rc1; this release candidate is missing several bugfixes and improvements, and does not support _TensorFlow_ 2.1) but you can install it as follows:
     ```bash